maguilera0810/project2/README.md

 Templates directory:

-    - channels.html: this page appears when a channel is selected by some user so he/she can type and submit a message into the channel.
+    - channels.html: This page appears when a channel is selected by some user so he/she can type and submit a message into the channel.

     - index.html: It corresponds to the main page.
 Here the user is able to create a new channel or to start a private chat with an specific user.

-    - logged.html: it is an html where the registration of an username is confirmed.
-This page appears only 1.5 seconds and then the user is redirected to the main page (index.html).
+    - logged.html: At this html the registration of an username is confirmed.
+This page appears only 1.5 seconds and then the user is redirected to the main page.

-    - register.html: It shows a page which can only be accessed by two users which form part of a private chat.
+    - register.html: It shows a register form.

 application.py: This file ontains all of the logic on the server side.

 Personal touch: As an additional feature, I placed the messages of the current user on the right and the messages of other users on the left, and set a random color for each user when logging in.
+In addition, I implemented a logout.

+Personal touch: as an additional feature, I placed the messages of the current user on the right and the messages from other users on the left, and I set a random color for each user when signing in.
 In addition, I implemented a logout.